All Episodes

 But the Constitution simply establishes and defines these principles and institutions where we make changes.

-Where we but but it's it it's hard, granted, but they intended that to be hard.
+But it's hard, granted, but they intended that to be hard.

 They didn't intend it to be easy to amend the Constitution.

-What we didn't do, what we didn't agree to is having nine lawyers on the court with the authority to make these changes for all of us, and then call what they want the law of the land.
+What we didn't do, what we didn't agree to is having nine lawyers on the court with the authority to make these changes for all of us and then call what they want the law of the land.

 That's not what the founders intended.

-We didn't intend it, it's what it's slowly become.
+It's what it's slowly become.

 Yes, my friends, these are indeed the good times.